haikalbaik/www/src/pages/about.md

 title: About Me
 ---

-# Elevator Pitch
+# TL;DR

-I am an overlapper, with background in Petrolem Geoscience and the practical experience in technology.
-If you are a recruiter looking for this kind talent, let this site showcased my practical skills, core knowledge and extensive experience.
-I take everything from bird's eye view and dive to focus more on task at hand.
-I strive to be the most knowledgeable person where colleagues can count on to ask virtually anything.
-Check out the following to get more about me.
+A one man IT team capable of delivering values across various IT domains, primarily infrastructure, network, cybersecurity, hardware and data science.
+I have practical experience in these areas and certifications to show my capabilities.

 ## Introduction

 Hello there.
 You can call me **Haikal**.
 I'm a technology enthusiast hailed from **Kuala Lumpur, Malaysia**.
 Geophysicist by background but doing IT in practice.
 Currently approaching 9 years in oil and gas industry.
-I've done seismic data loading, interpretation, well-log correlation, AVO analysis and forward modelling.
-Curreently interested in working on integrating geoscience domain and technology domain.
+I've done seismic data loading, interpretation, well-log correlation, AVO analysis and forward modelling for geoscience domain.
+However as the go to IT guy, I've practical experience across all IT domains with primary aim to support businesses in delivering more with technology.
+Currently interested in working on integrating geoscience domain and technology domain.
+Check out what I've done below.

 ## IT Specialist